MY PREVIOUS SELLER SUCCESSES

 -

 I negotiated multiple offers and made it so that one of the offer's escalation clauses would kick in so we could get the highest amount the Buyers were willing to pay.
 The first buyer’s escalation clause was for $40,000 over list and we got another (cash) offer at that price.
 So I told the cash buyer if they wanted to set themselves apart they needed to go to $50,000 above list and they did.
-I also suggested we go with the cash buyer’s offer because we know it won't appraise for the price it’s under contract at.
+I also suggested we go with the cash buyer’s offer because we know it won't appraise for the price it was under contract at.

 -